 Cost of Travel in Amsterdam

-Amsterdam has a high cost of travel for its visitors, but you do get an unique experience.
+The largest city in the Netherlands has a high cost of travel for its visitors, but you do get an unique experience.
 The price of the accommodation highly depends on your choice.
 From hostels to five star hotels every option is widely available.

 A basic lunch menu costs 15-20 euros, a beer (5 dl or 1 pint) is around 5 euros.
 You can find cheaper options at the fast food chains.
 Of course at a la carte restaurants the prices can easily go higher.